FC Shakhtar Donetsk junior squads and academy

-FC Shakhtar Donetsk junior squads and academy are junior teams of Ukrainian professional football club Shakhtar Donetsk.
+The FC Shakhtar Donetsk junior squads and academy is a football academy and the club's junior squads of Ukrainian professional football club Shakhtar Donetsk.

-There are two teams that participate in the junior championships of the Ukrainian Premier League.
-Four more teams participate in the Ukrainian Youth Football League.
+Shakhtar Donetsk has two junior teams (squads) that participate in the junior championships of the Ukrainian Premier League.
+There also were some additional reserve teams that competed in lower leagues (Shakhtar-2 and Shakhtar-3).
+Four more teams from the club's academy participate in the Ukrainian Youth Football League which is a separate national football league not associated with the Ukrainian Premier League designed for football academy and sports schools.

 Brief history

 FC Shakhtar Donetsk has been fielding its reserve (junior) team since 1949 when the club returned to the Soviet top league (Pervaya Gruppa).
 In 1953 the club established its own training center in Kirsha.
 Since discontinuation of the Soviet Top League in 1991, Shakhtar reserve team was discontinued as well.

 In 1992 based on reserve team there was created FC Shakhtar-2 Donetsk which was based in Kostiantynivka and entered competitions among professional teams the 1992 Ukrainian First League.

 At the end of 1990s there were more discussions about revival of junior competitions.
 In 1998 there was created All-Ukrainian youth football championship among senior and junior youth teams and which in 2000 Shakhtar junior youth team won.
 In 2001 there was established the DYuFL (Youth Football League) and teams of Vyshcha Liha (Higher League) were mandated to field four teams in each age group competition (U-14, U-15, U-16, U-17).
 In 2002 there also was established provisional competitions among under-19 teams.